Toll roads in Great Britain

 Toll roads in Great Britain, used to raise fees for the management of roads in the United Kingdom, were common in the era of the turnpike trusts.
 Currently there is a single major road, the M6 Toll and a small number of bridges and tunnels where tolls are collected.
-In addition, there are also two UK road pricing schemes, the London congestion charge and the Durham congestion charge.
+In addition, there are also three UK road pricing schemes, the London congestion charge, the Durham congestion charge and the Oxford congestion charge.